 When Martin Luther King was assassinated in April 1968, my father took a handful of us kids to Newark, NJ, for a march billed as the Black/White Peace March.
 I was eleven years old.
 Tens of thousands marched that day through the streets of Newark — and in that suffering city, during that troubled month, the peace blessedly held.

-After I came West, to San Francisco at age twenty, my eyes began to open on issues surrounding sexual identity.
+After I came West to San Francisco, my eyes began to open on issues surrounding sexual identity.
 I am proud to say that today I am a godparent to a beautiful young woman who has two mothers.
-On gender equality, I work to make our firm’s workplace a welcoming home for women, who should not have to stand for hostility, harassment, being belittled or patronized, from the grand scale to the micro, in order to earn a living.
+On gender equality, I strove over the decades to make the LPS workplace a welcoming home for women, who should not have to stand for hostility, harassment, being belittled or patronized, from the grand scale to the micro, in order to earn a living.